scottrlarson/profession/content/home/about.md

 +++

 {{% alert title="COVID Precautions" col="in" id="precautions" %}}
-As the new Omicron variant of the COVID virus spreads.
-I need to take precautions to protect everyone from infection.
+As the new Omicron variant of the COVID virus spreads, I need to take precautions to protect everyone from infection.
 I provide remote service, curbside and at your location pick-up.
-Due to COVID, please call me, or make an [online](https://harmonizely.com/scottrlarson) appointment before you arrive.
+Due to COVID, please call me, or make an [online appointment](https://harmonizely.com/scottrlarson) before you arrive.
 Also please read and observe the following [precautions](/#precautions) to minimizing the spread of infection during this pandemic.
+Thank you.
 {{% /alert %}}

 {{% accordion title="Professional Background" col="in" id="professional" %}}